Existence of a weak solution for fractional Euler-Lagrange equations: Introduction

-In the classical case $\alpha = 1$, $D^1_- = - D^1_+ = d/dt $ and consequently \eqref{elf} is nothing else but the classical Euler-Lagrange equation formulated in the 1750s.
-In this case, a lot of results of existence of solutions are already given.
-Nevertheless, there exist different approaches. \\

-Indeed, a first approach is to develop the classical Euler-Lagrange equation in order to obtain an implicit second order differential equation, see \cite{godb} for example.
-Then, under a \textit{hyper regularity} or \textit{non singularity} condition on the Lagrangian $L$, the equation is written as an explicit second order differential equation and the Cauchy-Lipschitz Theorem gives the existence of local or global regular solutions.
-Nevertheless, a second approach consists in using the variational structure of the equation, see \cite{daco,daco2} for example.
-Indeed, under some assumptions, the critical points of $\LL$ are solutions of the classical Euler-Lagrange equation.
+In the classical case $\alpha = 1$, $D^1_- = - D^1_+ = d/dt $ and consequently \eqref{elf} is nothing else but the classical Euler-Lagrange equation formulated in the 1750's.
+In this case, a lot of results of existence of solutions have been already proved.
+Let us recall that there exist different approaches: \begin{itemize} \item A first approach is to develop the classical Euler-Lagrange equation in order to obtain an implicit second order differential equation, see \cite{godb}.
+Then, under a \textit{hyper regularity} or \textit{non singularity} condition on the Lagrangian $L$, the equation can be written as an explicit second order differential equation and the Cauchy-Lipschitz theorem gives the existence of local or global regular solutions; \item A second approach consists in using the variational structure of the equation, see \cite{daco2}.
+Indeed, under some assumptions, the critical points of $\LL$ correspond to the solutions of the classical Euler-Lagrange equation.
 The idea is then to prove the existence of critical points of $\LL$.
-In this way, authors assume some conditions (like coercivity and convexity of the Lagrangian $L$) implying the existence of extrema of $\LL$.
-With this second method, authors have to use reflexive spaces of functions and consequently, they only obtain weak solutions (in specific senses). \\

-In this paper, we extend the second approach to the strict fractional case.
-Indeed, although there exist fractional versions of the Cauchy-Lipschitz Theorem (see \cite{kilb,samk}), there is no simple rules for the fractional derivative of a composition and consequently, we can not write \eqref{elf} in a simpler way.
+In this way, author makes some assumptions (like coercivity and convexity of the Lagrangian $L$) ensuring the existence of extrema of $\LL$.
+With this second method, author has to use reflexive spaces of functions and consequently, he deals with weak solutions (in a specific sense). \end{itemize} In order to prove Theorem~\ref{thmprincipal}, we extend the second approach to the \textbf{strict fractional case} (\textit{i.e.} $0<\alpha <1$).
+Indeed, although there exist fractional versions of the Cauchy-Lipschitz theorem (see \cite{kilb,samk}), there is no simple rules for the fractional derivative of a composition and consequently, we can not write \eqref{elf} in a simpler way.
 Hence, in the strict fractional case, we can not follow the first method. \\